How and where mentally ill people are treated has changed dramatically during the past generation.

 The issue was also a concern of a state mental health commission formed by Gov. Jennifer M. Granholm.
 The commission found that early intervention is the hey to effective treatment.
 In addition, they concluded that a delay in delivering the right care at the right time resulted in “overuse of the juvenile and criminal justice systems as well as increased homelessness.”

 Early treatment is something that Helen Stimson stresses.
-A retired registered nurse from Leland, Stimson sits on the NLCMH board with Marshall.
+A retired registered nurse from Leland, Stimson sits on the NLCMHA board with Marshall.

 “There is help out there for those who need it,” Stimson said.
 “It’s important that the public learn about the signs and symptoms (of mental illness) so that there’s early detection and that people can be funneled to the proper care.”

 Mental illness knows no age barriers.
-The number of mentally ill children in Leelanau County served by the NLCMH agency increased by five from 2009 to 2010, according to statistics from the agency.
-NLCMH covers a 6-county area that includes Grand Traverse, Leelanau, Missaukee, Roscommon, Wexford and Crawford counties, operating on a $49 million budget for 2009-2010.
+The number of mentally ill children in Leelanau County served by the NLCMHA agency increased by five from 2009 to 2010, according to statistics from the agency.
+NLCMHA covers a 6-county area that includes Grand Traverse, Leelanau, Missaukee, Roscommon, Wexford and Crawford counties, operating on a $49 million budget for 2009-2010.

 Stimson called for parity in health insurance coverage for those with mental illness, saying that 1 in 4 people are affected by mental illness.